 SD-WAN Benefits

-What’s driving all the excitement around SD-WAN?
+What’s driving the adoption of SD-WAN?
 It effectively comes down to this: SD-WAN is more cost-effective and operationally agile than MPLS.
-SD-WAN reduces capex and opex while also simplifying WAN management and scalability.
+SD-WAN reduces CAPEX and OPEX while also simplifying WAN management and scalability.

 However, if you don’t drill down beyond high-level conclusions, it can be hard to quantify how SD-WAN will matter for your business.
-Here, we’ll dive into the top 5 SD-WAN benefits and explain why IT professionals and industry experts alike see SD-WAN as the way forward for enterprises.
+Here, we’ll dive into the top 5 SD-WAN benefits and explain why IT professionals and industry experts alike see SD-WAN as the preferred solution for connectivity for most applications.

 Reduced WAN Costs

-Just how big of a cost difference is there between MPLS and SD-WAN?
-The specifics of your network will be the real driver here.
-Expecting savings of at least 25% is certainly reasonable, and for many enterprises it can go well beyond that.
+Just how big of a cost difference is there between a traditional MPLS network and SD-WAN?
+Factors such as location and bandwidth requirements will be the real drivers here.
+Expecting savings of at least 25% is certainly reasonable, and for many enterprises, it can go well beyond that.
 For one Cato customer, MPLS was 4 times the cost of cloud-based SD-WAN despite MPLS only providing a quarter of the bandwidth.

-For a real world example of how Nick Dell, an IT manager at a major auto manufacturer, optimized his WAN spending by ditching MPLS and moving to SD-WAN, check out this webinar.
+For a real world example of how Nick Dell, an IT manager at a major auto manufacturer, optimized his WAN spending by ditching MPLS circuits and moving to an SD-WAN solution, check out this webinar.

 With MPLS, enterprises have to deal with the “trombone effect”.
-Essentially, an MPLS-based WAN has to inefficiently backhaul Internet-bound traffic to a corporate datacenter.
-The same Internet-bound traffic is then routed back through the corporate datacenter.
-This places a drag on network performance and can really hurt modern services like UCaaS and videoconferencing.
+Essentially, an MPLS-based WAN has to inefficiently route Internet-bound traffic from branch offices or remote locations through a corporate datacenter on both the outbound and inbound legs of its journey.
+This increases network latency and can degrade the performance of services like UCaaS and videoconferencing, potentially to the point of unusability.

-As SD-WAN enables policy-based routing (PbR) and allows enterprises to leverage the best transport method (e.g. xDSL, cable, 5G, etc.) for the job, this means no more trombone effect and improved performance for mobile users and cloud services.
+SD-WAN enables policy-based routing (PbR) and allows enterprises to leverage the best transport method (e.g., xDSL, MPLS, cable, 5G, etc.) for the job.
+For example, this might mean routing latency-sensitive traffic over high-performance MPLS circuits while using less expensive media for lower-priority traffic.

-In addition to solving the trombone routing problem, SD-WAN is a game changer when it comes to last-mile performance.
-The same ability to leverage different transport methods enables a more advanced approach to link-bonding that can significantly improve last-mile resilience and availability.
+In addition to solving the trombone routing problem, SD-WAN is a game changer when it comes to last-mile resilience and availability.
+The ability to leverage different transport methods enables a more advanced approach to link-bonding, which allows for intelligent traffic load balancing across multiple diverse connections like broadband internet, LTE, 5G, and dedicated MPLS, automatically switching between them based on network conditions to maintain optimal connectivity even if one link fails.

 Improved WAN Agility

 MPLS wasn’t designed with agility in mind.
-SD-WAN on the other hand is designed to enable maximum agility and flexibility.
-By abstracting away the underlying complexities of multiple transport methods and enabling PbR, SD-WAN allows enterprises to meet the varying demands of cloud workloads and scale up or down with ease.
+SD-WAN, on the other hand, is designed to enable maximum agility and flexibility.
+By abstracting away the underlying complexities of multiple transport methods and enabling PbR, SD-WAN enables enterprises to meet the varying demands of cloud workloads and scale up or down with ease.

 Similarly, adding bandwidth can take over a month in many MPLS applications, while SD-WAN enables rapid bandwidth provisioning at existing sites.